All about Best Western GB

 And sticking with the theme of alcohol, the Best Western Willerby Manor Hotel near Hull produces their own top quality wine and champagne… hiccup!

-BEST WESTERN PLUS Blunsdon House in Swindon make their own delicious marmalade - perfect for your morning toast.
+Blunsdon House Hotel, BW Premier Collection in Swindon make their own delicious marmalade - perfect for your morning toast.
 While the Best Western Llyndir Hall in Chester produce their own jams, marmalades and even lemon curd from their lemon trees.
-And to top it all, the four-star Best Western Premier Queen Hotel in Chester produce their own amazing luxury chocolates.
 All perfect for guests with a sweet tooth!

 So for top quality, award winning, locally sourced and produced restaurant food there really is no reason to venture out of your Best Western hotel!

 Best Western International believes that ethical business practices are critical to building the trust and loyalty that lead to lasting success.
 The vision of Best Western International is to lead the hospitality industry in superior customer care.
 We strive to provide the highest levels of service to Best Western hotels and to their guests with integrity and honesty such that brand loyalty continues to thrive.
 To achieve this vision, Best Western International has adopted the following core values:

 • Honesty and truthfulness

 • Being a good member of the community